National Cancer Institute

 Traditionally, depressive symptomatology was managed with insight-oriented psychotherapy, which is quite useful for some people with cancer.
 For many other people, these symptoms are best managed with some combination of crisis intervention, brief supportive psychotherapy, and cognitive-behavioral techniques.

 Psychotherapy for depression has been offered in a variety of forms.
-Most interventions have been time limited (ranging between 4 and 30 hours), have been offered in both individual and small-group formats, and have included a structured educational component about cancer or a specific relaxation component.
+Most interventions have been time limited (range, 4–30 hours), have been offered in both individual and small-group formats, and have included a structured educational component about cancer or a specific relaxation component.

 Specific goals of these therapies include the following: